 11 Signs Your High Sex Drive Might Be Unhealthy & A Sign Of Sex Addiction

 There is nothing wrong with having lots of sex.
 I repeat, there is nothing wrong with having lots of sex.
 If you want to do it all day long with your partner, or masturbate until the cows come home, then please feel free.
-But it is important to know that a super high sex drive can be unhealthy, especially for those who have a sex addiction.
+But it is important to know that a super high sex drive can be unhealthy, at times, especially for those who have a sex addiction.

 When your desire to have sex crosses into this realm, you might notice all sorts of unwanted side effects — problems at work, relationship issues, etc. There's also the fact sex is often used as a way to deal with uncomfortable emotions, which is of course not a sustainable or healthy way to live.